 Leopold Conservation Award seeks nominees

-Nebraska Cattlemen, in partnership with Sand County Foundation, is seeking nominations for the 2010 Leopold Conservation Award in Nebraska.
-The award, which is comprised of $10,000 and an Aldo Leopold crystal, recognizes Nebraska landowners who demonstrate outstanding stewardship and sustainable management of natural resources.
+The award, which is comprised of $10,000 and an Aldo Leopold crystal, recognizes Colorado landowners who demonstrate outstanding stewardship and sustainable management of natural resources.
 The Leopold Conservation Award is presented in honor of famed conservationist and author Aldo Leopold who called for an ethical relationship between people and the land they own and manage.

-The Leopold Conservation Award recipient will be announced April 22 and presented at the Nebraska Cattlemen’s Annual Convention in Kearney in December.
+The Leopold Conservation Award will be presented at the CCA Annual Convention on Tuesday, June 12, 2012, in Loveland, CO.